Summer Sessions Is Here for You

 How do I change my grading basis from a letter grade to an S/NC, or vice versa?

-To change your grading basis, you will need to complete and print the Enrollment Adjustment Form and submit it to Summer Sessions at the HUB Info Desk.
+To change your grading basis, you will need to complete the Enrollment Adjustment Form.

 What is the difference between dropping and withdrawing from a class?